Symphony No. 5 (Mozart)

 The Symphony No. 5 in B♭ major, K. 22, was composed by Wolfgang Amadeus Mozart in The Hague in December 1765, at the age of nine, while he was on his musical tour of Western Europe.
-Mozart fell seriously ill during his stay in The Hague, and he wrote this composition probably while he was convalescing from his illness.
+Mozart fell seriously ill during his stay in The Hague, and he wrote this symphony probably while he was convalescing from his illness.

-Structure
+It is Mozart's shortest symphony, lasting only 8 minutes – one minute less than his 32nd which lasts 9 minutes.

+Music

-The symphony is scored for two oboes, two natural horns in B♭ and strings.
+The symphony is scored for two oboes, two horns in B♭, strings, and basso continuo.

 The form is that of a three-movement Italian overture: